blorente/naylang-documentation/src/parsing.md

 ### The Naylang Parser Visitor

-For this particular program, the Visitor lexer and parser were chosen, since ANTLRv4's default implementation allowed for a preorder traversal of the parse tree, but offered enough flexibility to manually modify the traversal if needed.
+For this particular program, the visitor versions of the lexer and parser were chosen from amongst the diferent parsing options provided, since their default implementation allowed for a preorder traversal of the parse tree, but offered enough flexibility to manually modify the traversal if needed.
+Note that the choice of the visitor pattern for static analysis is completely independent from that chosen for the runtime intepretation of the code.
 One might, for example, prefer to visit the _right_ side of an assignment before moving onto the _left_ side to instantiate particular types of assignment, depending on the assigned value.
 To that end, the `NaylangParserVisitor`